 Every human culture has a strong tie to flowers.
 They are on our clothes and in our houses.
 They are in poetry and art.
 Romance wouldn't be the same without flowers.
 We name girls and streets after flowers.
 They give us medicine and sometimes food.
-They are symbols of religion and ritual.
+They are symbols of religion, ritual, love and other emotions.
 Flowers are sexy and beautiful and are literally, and figuratively, everywhere.

 Flowers are so good at seduction that they have captivated a whole different division of life - animals.
 They attract butterflies, bees, bats, beetles, lizards, possums, and the wind.
 Once they morph into fruit a host of other animals are drawn into their world and help spread their seeds.
 We can picture the flower that mirrors its bee pollinator in shape and color, but flowers have a million different tricks to get what they want.
 Some use rewards like sweet nectar, while others trap their animal long enough to accomplish fertilization.